All Episodes

 Oh, yes, yes.

-That that that that may indeed be true.
+That may indeed be true.

-Uh that's a little hard to believe that they willingly did I mean if if the Soviet Union can you imagine the Soviet Union goes down, even the thermometers fail?
+I mean, if the Soviet Union, can you imagine the Soviet Union goes down, even the thermometers fail?

 It's a little wood hut with a thermometer in there.